davenaylor/postie/readme.txt

   * Added option to automatically convert urls into links
   * Only downscale images, not up-scale (thanks Jarven)
   * Improved internationalization (thanks to Håvard Broberg (nanablag@nanablag.com))
+  * Fixed some issues with image templates and line break handling

 * 1.1.5 (2009.03.10)